joelkoen/PicoLimbo/docs/config/default-configuration.md

 welcome_message = "Welcome to PicoLimbo!"

 # Sets the game mode for new players
-# Allowed values: "survival", "creative", or "adventure"
+# Allowed values: "survival", "creative", "adventure", or "spectator"
 default_game_mode = "spectator"

 [forwarding.velocity]